-Your credit utilization ratio is the ratio of your total credit to your total debt and is usually expressed as a percentage.
-If your credit utilization ratio is 25 percent, it means that you are using 25 percent of the credit available to you.
-If you have a single credit card with a $10,000 credit limit, for example, a credit utilization ratio of 25 percent indicates that you currently have a $2,500 balance.
+Your credit utilization is the ratio of your total credit to your total debt on revolving credit accounts (such as credit card accounts and home-equity lines of credit) and is usually expressed as a percentage.
+If your credit utilization ratio is 25 percent, it means you’re using 25 percent of the credit available to you.
+If you have a single credit card with a $10,000 credit limit, for example, a credit utilization ratio of 25 percent indicates you currently have a $2,500 balance.

 How does your credit utilization ratio affect your credit score?

 Under the FICO scoring model, there are five factors that affect your credit score.
 Each factor makes up a percentage of your total score, as follows: